 While I had started my pregnancy on a positive note, I was becoming more apprehensive as time went by.
 My doctor noticed this change and asked me to discuss my concerns with her.
 She assured me that my pregnancy was progressing normally, and that the regular walks and yoga that I had started were preparing me for labour.

 She motivated me to do my best for a normal delivery by educating me about its advantages – my baby would have a lower risk of respiratory problems among other benefits, and I would also recover faster and be able to breastfeed sooner.
 And she told me that she and her team were there to support me.

 “You have to believe in yourself, Natasha.
 Trust yourself.
 If you doubt yourself, others will too.”
 Those words made an impact.

 If I hadn’t found a great doctor and hospital, in my case Dr. Anita Sabherwal Anand of Sitaram Bhartia Institute in Delhi, I would have most likely had a planned cesarean.

 My experience taught me the importance of finding the right guide and then trusting them with your care.

 Becoming closer to my husband

-“Find someone who can be with you throughout your time in the labour room” said Dr Rinku as I started my third trimester.
+“Find someone who can be with you throughout your time in the labour room” said Dr. Anita as I started my third trimester.
 “It has to be someone who understands you and someone in who you have complete trust”

 For me it had to be my husband.
 My labour lasted over 12 hours… and Anuj was there with me holding my hand, encouraging me, helping me with labour exercises, and massaging my back.
 I don’t think I would have been able to get through labour without him.